 If you’re into golf, bring your clubs.
 Portland was once covered in tobacco fields.
 Though they have long since been left to fallow, Portland’s flood-plain status keeps development at bay.

 With all this open land, the town supports three beautiful public golf courses.
 One, Quarry Ridge, sits on a hilltop near a former fieldstone quarry from which you can see Hartford 21 miles away.

-Restaurants In Portland CT and Middletown CT
+Restaurants In Middletown CT

-EAT: Tibetan Kitchen
+Potala Tibetan Kitchen

-DRINK: Eli Cannon’s Tap Room
+Eli Cannons Tap Room

-If you are as serious about beer as a sommelier is about wine, allow the bartender at this watering hole to pull you one of 36 esoteric beers on tap.
+If you are as serious about beer as a sommelier is about wine, allow the bartender at Eli Cannons Tap Room to pull you one of 36 esoteric beers on tap.
 Like a good farm-to-table restaurant, the beer menu changes daily to guarantee freshness.
 Pub grub, like wings and burgers, accompany pours perfectly.

 STAY: Inn at Middletown

 Service is very friendly and 100 tasteful rooms are repro-Colonial.
 This is choice #1 for parents of Wesleyan students.
-You’ll be in the midst of the action, right on a vibrant Main Street. $160-$250 per night.
+You’ll be in the midst of the action, right on a vibrant Main Street.